Understanding Innovid Video Specs

 • Constant Frame Rate only

-• Remove any pull-down added for broadcast
+• Remove any pull-down added for the broadcast

-• Innovid does not detect duplicate or blended frames.
-To fix blended or duplicate frames, please use a de-interlace filter called “auto-adaptive” or “motion adaptive” to remove interlacing**
+• To fix blended or duplicate frames, use a de-interlace filter called “auto-adaptive” or “motion adaptive” to remove interlacing

 • MPEG-4 (.mp4) format is preferable (especially for DCO)